BlackpulpDesigns/MinistryPlatform/README.md

-This is the new standard PHP library for interacting with MinistryPlatform's SOAP XML API.
+This is a new library for interacting with MinistryPlatform's SOAP XML API.
 Several examples for the objects are listed below, and you can also view the /docs/ folder for a complete list of methods and class properties.

 =Installation=